Timing can really effect your enjoyment of a book

 Also the bullying aspect was kinda dumb to have repeatedly, as Simon had no emotional reaction to it, out with the events.
 I think it was more for the development of other characters, and I personally find fault with books/media that uses someone else struggles to teach another character a lesson.
 Especially, when comes to minorities, even if it's not the main character.
 This definitely not the worst case, but the thing is that the character who develops is just an arse and did something terrible thats terrible no matter who does it.

 I liked the email exchanges in this book and guess Simon and Blue's relationship.
-I think I would have prefer the whole book to be emails, well most, with the same ending.
+I think I would have prefer the whole book to be emails, well mostly, with the same ending.

 Overall, I gave this book 3 out of 5 stars for a lack of understanding of Biology and History.
 I think the main problem is this book clashed with what I'm doing right now and almost grudge reading it right now instead of something with more plot which I guess is what I prefer when I have limited reading time.